-The total cost of the net half (.5) General Fund additional positions identified below is approximately \$35,000 in FY23-24 and an additional \$2,500 in FY24/25.
+The total cost of the net half (.5) General Fund additional positions identified below is approximately \$35,000 in FY 2023-24 and an additional \$2,500 in FY24/25.
 The City had 210.25 authorized, full-time equivalent (FTE) positions approved for FY22/23.
-The Staffing Changes by Department table shows the number of authorized positions by department for the Amended FY22/23 and for FY23/24 & FY24/25 as shown, a total of half (.5) full-time position addition.
+Table 13 shows the number of authorized positions by department for the Amended FY22/23 and for FY23/24 & FY24/2525 as shown, a total of half (.5) full-time position addition.
 The changes are to enable the City to achieve optimal service levels in areas that reflect the community's current and foreseeable needs and priorities.

-The team came together to holistically assess operational needs at the City-wide level and determined there was a greater need within General Services to achieve City infrastructure goals.
+The team came together to holistically assess operational needs at the city-wide level and determined there was a greater need within General Services to achieve city infrastructure goals.
 The following position reorganization and the resulting fiscal impact have been included in the budget.

-Dept Position Change FTE CDD Planning Manager Reallocate to new GSD position -1.0 CDD Assistant Planner Reallocate to new GSD position -1.0 PD Code Enforcement Officer Reclass to Dispatcher I/II NA PD Police Officer (temp grant funded) Reclass half Community Services -0.5 Officer to Full Time GSD Facilities and Grounds Manager Reallocated to New GSD position -1.0 GSD Operations Manager Reallocated to New GSD position -1.0 GSD Program Assistant Reallocated to New GSD position -1.0 GSD Principal Civil Engineer New 1.0 GSD Associate Civil Engineer New 1.0 GSD Facilities and Fleet Supervisor New 1.0 GSD Event and Community Center Supervisor New 1.0 GSD Program Technician (2) New 2.0 Total Impact to FTE positions 0.5
+Dept Position Change FTE CDD Planning Manger Reallocate to new GSD position -1.0 CDD Assistant Planner Reallocate to new GSD position -1.0 PD Code Enforcement Officer Reclass to Dispatcher I/II NA PD Police Officer (temp grant funded) Reclass half Community Services -0.5 Officer to Full Time GSD Facility and Grounds Manager Reallocated to New GSD position -1.0 GSD Operations Manager Reallocated to New GSD position -1.0 GSD Program Assistant Reallocated to New GSD position -1.0 GSD Principal Engineer New 1.0 GSD Associate Civil Engineer New 1.0 GSD Fleet and Facility Supervisor New 1.0 GSD Event and Community Center Supervisor New 1.0 GSD Program Technician (2) New 2.0 Total Impact to FTE positions 0.5